appsparkler/study/GCP/notes.md

 ### Tips & Tricks
 1. VM: When creating a VM with GPU, ensure to use an image which contains all the necessary libraries so that the VM can be used effeciently.

+### `gcloud` CLI
+1. start the CLI from the cloud console and set a default configuration.